Fair Funding for Community Preschools – The story so far

 IEUA NSW/ACT Branch Secretary Carol Matthews

-We need a 25 per cent increase for beginning teachers and more for experienced teachers working in preschools.
-Preschool teachers in other states and territories receive pay rates comparable to school teachers.
 The NSW government has already shown its commitment to teachers in schools by taking real action to address teacher shortages.
+In 2024, the federal government funded a 15% pay rise for long-day-care teachers and educators.
 Now it’s time to focus on the needs of our preschools.
 We urge the NSW government to step up and address the staff shortages caused by inadequate pay and conditions in community-based preschools.

 Lodging the application for supported bargaining in the Fair Work Commission – 5 July 2024